italiyaparth/Web-Major-Projects/01-Wanderlust/README.md

 - Step 1 to 8 = Basic Listings CRUD Operations with no styles
 - Step 9 to 15 = Styling Listings CRUD Pages
+- Step 16 to 22 = Client & Server Side - Validations & Error Handling
+- Step 23 to ... = ...

 # Step 0 - Prerequisites